BridgesLab/CushingAcromegalyStudy/scripts/scripts-obesity/itt-analysis.md

+---
-# ITT for Dexamethasone Treated HFD-Fed Mice
+title: "ITT for Dexamethasone Treated HFD-Fed Mice"
-Innocence Harvey, Erin Stephenson and Dave Bridges
+author: "Innocence Harvey, Erin Stephenson and Dave Bridges"
-February 11, 2015
+date: "February 11, 2015"
+output:
+  html_document:
+    keep_md: true
+    fig_caption: true
+---

 These data were found in the files ../../data/raw/HFD ITT Data.csv and ../../data/raw/NCD ITT Data.csv.
 This document can be found in /Users/davebrid/Documents/GitHub/CushingAcromegalyStudy/scripts/scripts-obesity.
-This scipt was mst recently run on Fri Aug  4 12:05:13 2017.
+This scipt was mst recently run on Wed Mar 21 11:16:28 2018.

 Table: Summary Statistics for ITT